Yanira Collado: Collections

 Collado's work is featured in collections in museums in the United States and abroad.
 For example, her large-scale piece titled Untitled (sumando líneas) for Pecolia Warner, or Untitled (Adding up lines) for Pecolia Warner, made in 2019, is at the Pérez Art Museum Miami, Florida.
 The work references the travel of cultural memory through textiles, design, and crafts making that originated in the Democratic Republic of the Congo, Central Africa, and was brought up to Mississippi, United States.

 Her work Penumbras #124 (2020), presented at the 2021 La Triennal: Estamos Bien, was acquired by the El Museo Del Barrio, New York.

 Awards

-Yanira Collado is the recipient of the 2024 Florida Prize in Contemporary Art Award.
+Collado is the recipient of the 2024 Florida Prize in Contemporary Art Award.
 The award and related exhibition is organized and hosted by the Orlando Museum of Art, Florida, annually.
 A cash prize of 20,000 USD is granted to each winner.

 Collado is also the recipient of a Foundation for Contemporary Arts emergency grant (2022), a South Florida Cultural Consortium Fellowship (2021), the Ellis Creator Grant (2019), and the Joan Mitchell Foundation Painters & Sculptors Grant (2018).
 In 2013, her work was selected in first place at the 2013 South Florida Biennial.